wolfQK/CheckV-fork/README.md

 ## Frequently asked questions

 **Q: What is the difference between AAI- and HMM-based completeness?**
-A: AAI-based completeness was designed to be very accurate and can be trusted when the confidence is medium or high.
-HMM-based completeness was designed to confidently estimate the minimum completeness.
-So a value of 50% indicates that we can be 95% sure that the viral contig is at least 50% complete.
-But it may be more complete, so this should be taken into consideration when analyzing CheckV output.
+A: AAI-based completeness produces a single estimated completeness value, which was designed to be very accurate and can be trusted when the reported confidence level is medium or high.
+HMM-based completeness gives the 90% confidence interval of completeness (e.g. 30-75) in cases where AAI-based completeness is not reliable.
+In this example, we can be 90% sure that the completeness is between 30% to 75%.
+Put another way, we can be 95% sure that the genome is at least 30% complete, and 95% sure that it's no more than 75% complete.

 **Q: What is the meaning of the genome_copies field?**
 A: This is a measure of how many times the viral genome is represented in the contig.
 Most times this is 1.0 (or very close to 1.0).
 In rare cases assembly errors may occur in which the contig sequence represents multiple concatenated copies of the viral genome.
 In these cases genome_copies will exceed 1.0.